woodenshark/Lightpack/README.md

 ###Firmware build instructions

+**Updating firmware on Windows:**
+If you don't want to build the firmware yourself, you can follow the [documentation](https://github.com/Atarity/Lightpack-docs/blob/master/EN/Lightpack_firmware_update_with_FLIP_utility.md) for flashing the latest firmware on Windows.

 *Please note that these instructions are for Debian based systems.*

 **Compiling firmware only:**

-1. Install [AVR GCC Toolchain](http://avr-eclipse.sourceforge.net/wiki/index.php/The_AVR_GCC_Toolchain): `sudo apt-get install gcc-avr binutils-avr gdb-avr avr-libc avrdude`
+1. Install [AVR GCC Toolchain](http://avr-eclipse.sourceforge.net/wiki/index.php/The_AVR_GCC_Toolchain): `sudo apt-get install gcc-avr binutils-avr avr-libc`
 2. Compile the firmware:
   * `cd Firmware`
   * `make LIGHTPACK_HW=7` (or any other hardware version 4-7)